NOUIY/aws-cdk-guide/v2/ref-cli-cmd-synth.md

 *Default value*: `false`

 `--validation BOOLEAN`  <a name="ref-cli-cmd-synth-options-validation"></a>
-Validate the generated CloudFormation templates after synthesis by performing additional checks\.
+Validate the generated CloudFormation templates after synthesis by performing additional checks.
-You can also configure this option through the `validateOnSynth` attribute or `CDK_VALIDATION` environment variable\.
+You can also configure this option through the `validateOnSynth` attribute or `CDK_VALIDATION` environment variable.
 *Default value*: `true`

 ## Examples<a name="ref-cli-cmd-synth-examples"></a>